Antonio Tajani: Minister of Foreign Affairs and leader of Forza Italia

-Following the 2022 election, won by the centre-right coalition, on 22 October 2022, Giorgia Meloni, the leader of Brothers of Italy party, was sworn in as Italy's first female prime minister.
+Following the 2022 Italian general election, won by the centre-right coalition, Giorgia Meloni, the leader of Brothers of Italy party, was sworn in as Italy's first female prime minister on 22 October 2022.
 Tajani became deputy prime minister in her government.
 The new government, Italy's most right-wing since World War II, included also right-wing party of Matteo Salvini, the League.
 Tajani was also appointed as minister of foreign affairs.

-On 12 June 2023 Berlusconi died.
+On 12 June 2023, Berlusconi died.

 A few days after Berlusconi's death, the party announced that a national council would be summoned before the end of summer in order to appoint an acting president and determine the road map toward the national congress that would elect the new party's leadership.
 In July, the party's national council amended the party's statute by removing the post of president, which would be forever associated with Berlusconi (including in the party's symbol), and introducing the post of secretary.
 Contextually, Tajani was unanimously elected secretary, becoming the party's new leader.

-In an interview on 11 January 2024, Tajani said that, while Israel had hit civilians in its war against Hamas in Gaza, it had not committed genocide.
-Tajani argued that the ICC arrest warrant for Israeli Prime Minister Benjamin Netanyahu could not be apllied at least until the end of Netanyahu's term, and then repeated on various occasions that Italy would not arrest Netanyahu.

-However, on 28 May 2025, during a chamber of deputies session, Tajani shifted his stance, describing Israel’s military response as “dramatic and unacceptable” and calling for an immediate halt to operations in Gaza.
-He also condemned the forced expulsion of Palestinians from Gaza, stating it was “not and will never be an acceptable solution”.
+In an interview on 11 January 2024, Tajani said that while Israel had hit civilians in its war against Hamas in Gaza, it had not committed genocide.
+Tajani argued that the ICC arrest warrant for Israeli Prime Minister Benjamin Netanyahu could not be applied at least until the end of Netanyahu's term, and then repeated on various occasions that Italy would not arrest Netanyahu.
+During a Chamber of Deputies session on 28 May 2025, Tajani shifted his stance, describing Israel’s military response as "dramatic and unacceptable" and calling for an immediate halt to operations in Gaza.
+He also condemned the forced expulsion of Palestinians from Gaza, stating it was "not and will never be an acceptable solution".
 Further expressing Italy’s willingness to join a peacekeeping mission under Arab leadership, stressing the importance of respecting international humanitarian law and resuming humanitarian aid.